tarsa129/j3d-animation-editor/README.md

 if you want .fbx support, the Autodesk Python FBX SDK (and Visual Studio Build Tools) need to be installed.
 More details about the FBX SDK installation can be found [here](https://gitlab.inria.fr/radili/fbxsdk_python).

+# mass editing
+the bones/materials/meshes in a mass editing .txt file should be in the same order that they appear in in the .bmd/.bdl

 # instructions for maya users (from Skilar)
 videos:
 https://www.youtube.com/watch?v=sq3MA4Mtv9I